pwsq/Pacman-with-Slick2D/README.md

-# MCIT-591 Final Project Team 65
+# Pacman Remake with Slick2D

 ### Instruction for installing Slick2D and LWJGL Libraries